-Feather edge fencing is similar to Close board, with vertically mounted overlapping boards.
-The feathere dge name refers to each board having a thickness that tapers down, typically from between 10 - 13 mm to 6 - 8mm.
-This tapering is a result of a traditional method of splitting thicker boards of timber diagonally across their cross-section to give two fence boards.
+Closeboard fence panels are a robust step up from conventional overlap fencing.
+They use thicker feather edge boards that are mounted vertically to supporting horizontal rails on the back.
+Each board overlaps the next, for strength and privacy, and the panel is often framed around its perimeter.
+Feather edge boards are also available individually, so you can easily replace damaged panels for new.
+The feather edge name refers to each board having a thickness that tapers down, typically from 10 - 13mm to 6 - 8mm.
+This tapering is created using a traditional method of splitting thicker boards of timber diagonally across their cross-section to give two fence boards.